dckyx/Dog-breed-recognision/README.md

 - Several files include literal `...` placeholders, so those spots must be filled for the code to run (e.g., training loop details, evaluation loop body, prediction transforms).
 Fix these before running.
 - In `model.py`, the old `pretrained=True` API may warn/fail on latest Torch.
 Switch to `weights=` as noted.
 - Ensure `IMG_SIZE=128` is used consistently in train & predict.

----
-This README was generated directly from the uploaded code to match the actual modules and their behavior.